About our research

-Our interviews are with 480 people living in Bath, Bristol, Edinburgh, Glasgow, Greater Manchester, Inverness, London, Peterborough, Sheffield and Warrington.
-We’ll interview the same people twice more over time, to see what longer-term effects the sanctions and support are having.
-Want to take part in our study?
-Please get in touch if you live in one of these areas.
-We’ll keep your details confidential.
+Our interviews are with 481 people living in Bath, Bristol, Edinburgh, Glasgow, Greater Manchester, Inverness, London, Peterborough, Sheffield and Warrington.
+We’re interviewing the same people twice more over time, to see what longer-term effects the sanctions and support are having.

 We want to make sure we include a full range of views in our study.
 So we are also interviewing other groups such as policy makers and practitioners.

 You can contribute too.
 If you’re not already in our study, let us have your comments.